Amna-A/recipe-app/README.md

 # Recipe App

-Full stack app with React and Node/Express
+Full stack app with React and Node/Express.
+This app does the following:
+- view all recipes.
+- filters recipes by ingreadients.
+- search for a recipe by name.

 ## Usage